 - Business Intelligence Architecture

-- Benefits to business
+- The Value of Business Inteligence to business

 - Comparison of BI and Business Analytics and the today’s relevance of BI

 Companies across most sectors and industries aspire towards facilitating decision-making, driving innovation, reducing costs and improving quality.
-Today companies can achieve these objectives by harnessing the power of analytics, that has greatly evolved due to the explosive growth of business data and technological advancements.
+Today companies can achieve these objectives by harnessing the power of analytics, which has greatly evolved due to the explosive growth of business data and technological advancements.